John2324/Space-Invaders/README.md

 # Space-Invaders

-This is a Space Invaders "type" of game using the MelonJS engine

-I built this game by following the tutorial on the MelonJS website.
+This is a Space Invaders "type" of game using the MelonJS boilerplate that is provided in the tutorial on the [MelonJS](melonjs.org) website.

 Click [HERE](http://melonjs.github.io/tutorial-space-invaders/) for the Space Invaders tutorial.